Nestle to help pets and owners lose weight online

 On the website, users can follow five overweight cats and three dogs on their weight-loss journey via small movies and before-and-after pictures.

-The British Pet Health Council, an association of veterinary and medical professionals, in cooperation with Mars Petcare is offering a similar health and fitness program for pets and their owners under the name "Petsercise."
+The British Pet Health Council, an association of veterinary and medical professionals, in cooperation with Mars Petcare is offering a similar health and fitness programme for pets and their owners under the name "Petsercise".

 "The obesity epidemic is not limited to people," said Lisa Talamini, Vice President of research and program innovation at Jenny Craig in the statement.